"Paradise Fountain" by Bosch

-Three dimensional sculpture of the "Paradise
+Three dimensional sculpture of the "Paradise Fountain",

-to the composition (see photo, below).
+composition (see photo, below).

-Considered to be a forerunner of surrealism and inspiring artists across the
+Considered to be a forerunner of surrealism and

-centuries, from Bruegel to Dali, Bosch continues to fascinate historians and
+inspiring artists across the centuries, from Bruegel to Dali, Bosch

-art lovers alike.
-Studio artists in Bosch's Netherlands birthplace,
+continues to fascinate historians and art lovers alike.
+Studio artists

-detailed three dimensional renderings of the fantastical figures found in
+sculpture to produce incredibly detailed three dimensional renderings of the

-"The Garden of Earthly Delights".
-"The Paradise Fountain" is
+fantastical figures found in "The Garden of Earthly Delights".
+"The

-hand-painted metal.
+Paradise Fountain" is hand-painted metal.

 Sometimes called the "Joining of Adam and Eve", the